compilerla/compiler.la/_jobs/software-engineer.md

 - This position is 100% remote
 - Los Angeles-based staff have the opportunity to work from our office at the Los Angeles Cleantech Incubator (LACI) in downtown Los Angeles, CA
-- Flexible working hours; expect an overlap with the Pacific timezone.
-The current team is spread across Pacific, Central, and Eastern timezones in the US
+- Flexible working hours; expect an overlap with the Pacific time zone.
+The current team is spread across Pacific, Central, and Eastern time zones in the US

 ## To Apply